Esri/navigator-integration/README.md

 `stopname`: Specifies the name of the stop (*optional*).

-The `stop` parameter may either be a set of latitude and longitude coordinates, or a query formatted address.
+The `stop` parameter can be either a set of latitude and longitude coordinates, or a query formatted address.

 The following example URL defines a single stop using a set of latitude and longitude coordinates: